-It is critical seniors complete the year with a strong effort and avoid poor judgment that can jeopardize their standing with LACHSA or prospective colleges.
-In order to ensure participation in all senior activities and the 2024 Commencement Ceremony, you must acknowledge and adhere to the requirements.
-This contract is to be signed by each senior and parent/guardian.
+It is critical that seniors complete the year with a strong effort, and avoid poor judgment that can jeopardize their standing with LACHSA, or even with colleges where they have been accepted.
+In order to ensure your participation in all senior activities and the 2023 Commencement Ceremony, the following requirements must be adhered to and acknowledged.
+This contract is to be signed by each senior and parent or guardian.
 Not signing or returning the contract does not exempt anyone from its expectations and consequences.